AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/functional-testing.md

 ### Product Tests

 Product functional tests are a set of stable HTTP integration tests (ITs) of core functionality in AEM such as authoring and replication tasks.
-Adobe provides and maintains them out-of-the box.
+Adobe provides and maintains them out-of-the-box.
 They are intended to prevent changes to custom application code from being deployed if it breaks core functionality in the AEM product.

 They are implemented using Junit, are executed using Maven and make use of the